 How do you apply for a 491 (Provisional) visa?

-The Skilled Work Regional (Provisional) visa: 491 in Australia will open to applications in November 2019.
+The Skilled Work Regional (Provisional) visa: 491 in Australia opened to applications in November 2019.
 If you want to apply for this visa, you should meet the following requirements:

 be under 45 years